efkan/content-filter/README.md

 How to work
 -------------
-Content-filter transforms the request URL and body data to a string then searches the forbidden characters.<br><br>
+Content-filter transforms the request URL and body data to a string then searches the forbidden characters.<br>

 Guide